-The school follows the DfE advice when using the powers to confiscate items from pupils which is outlined in their document 'Searching, Screening and Confiscation: Advice for schools'.
+The school follows the DfE advice when using the powers to confiscate items from pupils which is outlined in their document 'Screening, Searching and Confiscation - Advice for Head teachers, Staff and Governing Bodies'.

-Head teachers, and staff authorised by them, have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a 'prohibited or illegal item'.
-The following items are what are termed 'prohibited or illegal' and their presence on school premises or if found on an individual pupil will lead to the highest sanctions and consequences:
+Head teachers, and staff authorised by them, have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a 'prohibited item'.
+The following items are what are termed 'prohibited items' and their presence on school premises or if found on an individual pupil will lead to the highest sanctions and consequences:

-- Knives and weapons
+- Knives

+- Firearms/weapons

-- Controlled drugs
+- Illegal drugs

 - Alcohol

 - Fireworks

 - Tobacco and cigarette papers

-- Pornographic images (including those found on electronic devices)
+- Pornographic images (including those found on mobile devices)

 - Stolen items

 - Any article that the member of staff (or other authorised person) reasonably suspects has been, or is likely to be, used:

 - i) to commit an offence,

 - ii) to cause personal injury to, or damage to the property of, any person (including the pupil)